 swollen lymph nodes

 Thankfully, after a 3-week course of doxycycline and 2-3 months of feeling "not myself," I eventually made full recovery, which deepened my sense of gratitude for future moments of clarity.
 I was lucky that my symptoms were unambiguous and that I caught it early, grateful a simple treatment option existed when I needed it.

-Prevalence and Incidence of Lyme Disease
+Prevalence and incidence of Lyme disease

-Little did I know, Maine has one of the highest Lyme disease rates in the country.
 According to the CDC, there are an estimated 329,000 new cases in the US each year, but several scientists believe it is severely underreported and actually as high as 1 million cases a year (Nelson, 2015 & Stricker, 2014).
 With increasing average temperatures the past several years, black-legged deer ticks are on the rise, and Lyme disease rates are climbing.